Sheffield United are told the weapons they must employ to land Rangers target John Souttar

-Revealed: Sheffield United are told the weapons they can use to snare Rangers target John Souttar by those who understand the defender's situation
+John Souttar: Sheffield United are told how they can snap-up Rangers target

 If Sheffield United do want to rival Rangers for John Souttar’s signature, as the Scotland international edges closer to leaving Heart of Midlothian, they have a number of potential weapons in their armoury.